felipeemerson/gerencia-me/README.md

   </ul>

 ### Pre-requisites
-Before you begin, you will need to have the following tools installed on your machine: [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/).
+Before you begin, you will need to have the following tools installed on your machine: [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/) and [MongoDB](https://www.mongodb.com/try/download/community).
 In addition, it is good to have an editor to work with the code like [VSCode](https://code.visualstudio.com/)

 #### Running both frontend and backend